B3Kay/benjaminkarlsson.com/src/posts/rich-dad-poor-dad-summary.md

   ○ Bonds
   ○ Notes (IOUs)
   ○ Anything else with value.
-- 🏎️Liabillities
+- **🏎️Liabillities**
 Takes money from your pocket.
 Try to accumulate as little liabillities as possible.
 The poor pay them first, while the rich pay himself first.
 When assets genereate enough income to cover your luxuries.
 Then it's time to buy them.
-- 🪙Taxes - The government & Corporations
+- **🪙Taxes** - The government & Corporations
  The government will always try to take as much money as it can if you let it.
 Therefore it is very important for you to know the tax rules.
 If you now your right you dont need to be afraid.
 Everyone is always afraid of the tax man.
 Fight back!
 Th problm with the government is that it will always need more money.
 As the government grows it also need to increase taxes.
 The more money the government have, the more they need to spend.
 The more the spend the bigger budget they get next year without creating any kind of value.
 This unfortunately creates a pack of lazy thieves.
 According to rich dad the government are lazy workers trying to live of people who create real value.
 Instead they try to invent ways of using others money.
 The government have invented multiple different ways of making you pay more tax then you realize.
 You pay not just income tax on your labour.
 But the employee pays employee tax for every employee, social security or medicare tax, value added tax on goods and then you pay in some countries property tax.
 In the country Sweden that has the highest marginal tax in the world, the avarage swede works 9 months for the government and only 3 months for themself.
 They have a marginal tax of 75%.
 Of every 100sek 75 goes to the government.
 But the rich always find a ways to pay less tax.
 And now we will get in to the secret of the rich.
 Corporations, a way of legally evade personal responsibillity and create a shared ownage.
 Corporations are just a folder of legal documents creating a new legal entity.
 The difference between a corporation and the government is that the less people hired, the less expenses the company have and the more money the rich make.
 Through this the rich pay less tax, minimze risk and can use tax advantages.
 With a corporation yuo pay less tax on dividend but can also pay expenses on before taxed money.
 With proper tax planning you can pay computer, phone, health club as company expenses.
 And you can do board meetings and conferenses abroad in exotic places like hawaii and combine it with your vacation.
-- ✅Good dept - There are good depts and bad depts.
+- ✅**Good dept** - There are good depts and bad depts.
 Good dept are a mortage on real estate, business loan or educational loan.
-- 🛑Bad dept - Credit loan, loan for luxuries or high interest short term loans.
+- 🛑**Bad dept** - Credit loan, loan for luxuries or high interest short term loans.

 #### 👨‍💼Management